enso-org/enso/docs/CONTRIBUTING.md

 - macOS 10.14 and above
 - Linux 4.4 and above

-Currently only x86_64 (amd64) architecture is supported.
+Currently only the x86_64 (amd64) architecture is supported.
 You may be able to develop Enso on other systems, but issues arising from unsupported configurations will not be fixed by the core team.